-Punjab: At least 10 killed in blast at firecracker factory in Gurdaspur, say reports
+Punjab: At least 10 killed in blast at firecracker factory in Gurdaspur

 Several people were injured while around 50 are feared trapped under the debris.

-At least 10 people were killed in a blast at a firecracker factory in Batala in Gurdaspur district of Punjab on Wednesday, PTI reported, quoting the police.
+At least 10 people were killed in a blast at a firecracker factory in Batala in Gurdaspur district of Punjab on Wednesday, PTI reported.
 Several people were injured while around 50 are feared trapped under the debris, according to NDTV.

+“At least 10 people, mostly workers, died in the blast,” Inspector General (Border Range) SPS Parmar told the news agency.

+The incident took place around 4 pm at the factory located in a residential area.
+The impact of the blast was such that a few nearby buildings were damaged, said Parmar.
 The firecrackers were to be used on Guru Nanak Dev’s marriage anniversary celebrations on Thursday, reported The Tribune.

-Ambulances and fire tenders are on their way from Gurdaspur and Amritsar.
-More than 100 police personnel, along with Senior Superintendent of Police Upinderjit Singh Ghuman, have reached the spot as well.

 Now, follow and debate the day’s most significant stories on Scroll Exchange.